loic425/pole-position-on-the-grid/pages/06_grid_component.md

 <!--
 *Loïc*

-By default, our grid is just a template which we can override to use the new grid component.
+By default, our grid is just a template which we can override to use our live component instead.
 -->

 ---